Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 In addition to using vinyl-safe paint colors for your siding, it is even more important to make sure the paint is too.
 Paint with gloss in it, such as satin, is best for painting vinyl.
 A glossy paint mimics the original gloss of the siding and will be easier to clean.
 Satin really adds a nice level of gloss that makes the siding pop.

 Clean Mildew and Dirt

 The bleach helps remove the dark mildew stains when washing.
 Mix the solution in a pump sprayer and spray it onto the siding.
-You can use a power washer to apply cleaner too, but only with the low pressure cleaning tip.
+You can use a power washer to apply cleaner too, using the low-pressure cleaning tip.
 I personally use the Simpson MegaShot power washer for siding paint prep.

-Scrub the siding with a hard bristle brush and rinse everything off with a garden hose, not a power washer.
+Scrub the siding with a hard bristle brush and rinse everything off with a garden hose, or a power washer.
 When the water dries you should be able to rub your finger on the surface without seeing any powder or residue.

 Best Paint for Vinyl Siding